How do I turn my Valor fireplace ON and OFF?

 Setting the Temperature

 To set the temperature of your fireplace, similar to central heating in your home, press the SET button until you see the TEMP (SUN) mode.
-Now, dold down the SET button until the TEMP flashes - use the large and small flame buttons to select your desired temperature.
+Hold down the SET button until the TEMP flashes - use the large and small flame buttons to select your desired temperature.
 Press the OFF button (or wait 10 seconds) to complete programming.
-For more information please refer you owner's manual.
+For more information please refer to your owner's manual.

 This mode allows you to pre-program up to 2 heating cycles per day.
-Press the SET button until the TIMER mode is displayed in the lower right hand corner.
+Press the SET button until the TIMER mode is displayed in the lower right-hand corner.
 Next, press and hold the SET button until the time flashes.
 To set your desired start time use the high and low flame buttons.
-Briefly press the SET button to move to your next setting, and program when you want the cycle to end.
-For further programming details please refer you owner's manual.
+Briefly press the SET button to move to your next setting, and program when you would like the cycle to end.
+For further programming details please refer to your owner's manual.

 Remote/Handset Location and Set Temperatures

 Having trouble maintaining a set temperature within the home?
 It could be the location of your remote control handset.
 The handset is the senor for the temperature in your home, similar to a thermostat.
 Temperature regulation of the fireplace can be affected by the handset location.